Designing Discontinuities: Causal Inference

 \subsection{Regression Discontinuity}

-The RDD has recently gained attention in social science because it provides the most credible analysis of causal effects with relatively mild assumptions compared to other non-experimental designs such as instrumental variables (IVs).
+RDD has recently gained attention because it provides a credible analysis of causal effects with relatively mild assumptions compared to other non-experimental designs such as instrumental variables.
 In RDD, each observation can be split into two groups based on a known discontinuous variable---a cut-off point for an intervention of interest \cite{imbens2008regression}.
-Suppose observations cannot perfectly manipulate the intervention; then the difference between two groups near the known cut-off point can be used to measure the local average treatment effect on an outcome of interest.
-Therefore, RDD does not require researchers to explicitly randomize the treatment, yet it gives the comparative analysis of the causal effects as the randomized experiment.
+Suppose observations cannot perfectly manipulate the intervention; then the difference between two groups near the known cut-off point can be used to measure the local average treatment effect (LATE), which is the effect on an outcome of interest given a treatment.
+Therefore, RDD does not require explicit randomization of the treatment, yet it gives the comparative analysis of the causal effects as the randomized experiment.

-The causal estimate arises from the comparison between both groups, in which the distribution of samples below and above the threshold is expected to be different if an intervention had an impact on treated samples.
+The causal estimate arises from the comparison between both groups, in which the distribution of samples below and above the threshold are expected to be different if an intervention had an impact on treated samples.
 However, to ensure the validity of the estimate, the distribution of characteristics around the threshold should not change discontinuously \cite{lee2010regression}.

 \paragraph{Model Validity} We need two assumptions to make RDDs valid.
 First, the individual should not be able to manipulate the assignment variable precisely.
 Intuitively, if the individual had a choice to manipulate the assignment variable, the difference between just above and just below the cut-off point cannot be solely explained by the assignment variable.
 Further, the probability of being treated (just above the cut-off point) and in the control group (just below the cut-off point) may not be the same.
 To check the manipulation assumption, we will perform the McCrary test \cite{McCrary_2008}.